-Based on the number of spinal levels, the average cost of Spine fusion Surgery in India ranges from USD 4,800 to USD 7,800.
+The cost of Spinal Fusion Surgery in India varies between USD 4,800 to USD 7,800, depending on the number of spinal levels involved.
+On the other hand, the cost of Scoliosis Spine Surgery in India ranges from USD 10,500 to USD 11,500.

 Spinal fusion is the surgical procedure of combining two or more vertebrae in your spine, eliminating motion between them. spinal fusion surgery involves techniques designed to mimic the normal healing process of broken bones. at the time of Spinal fusion surgery, Your Surgeon placed bone or a bonelike material within the space between two spinal vertebrae.
 Metal plates, screws and rods may be used to hold the vertebrae together, so they can heal into one solid unit.

 Spinal Fusion surgery is generally recommended only when your Surgeon can point out the source of your pain.
 To do this, your Surgeon may use imaging tests, such as x-rays, computerized tomography (CT) scans, and magnetic resonance imaging (MRI) scans.

 Spinal fusion surgery is a major surgical procedure that is used to treat a variety of spinal conditions.
 While the procedure can be effective in stabilizing the spine and relieving pain, it also carries some risks and potential complications.
 Here are some common symptoms that patients may experience after spinal fusion surgery:

 Pain: Patients may experience pain at the site of the incision, as well as in the back and legs.
 This pain may be moderate to severe and may require pain medication to manage.

 Stiffness: Following surgery, patients may experience stiffness in the back, neck, or shoulders.
 This can make it difficult to move and may require physical therapy to help regain mobility.